ninocrudele/azure-docs/articles/azure-monitor/insights/vminsights-health.md

 You can drill further down to see which instances are unhealthy by clicking on a value under the **Unhealthy Component** column.
 On the page, a table lists the components, which are in a critical health state.

 ## Health diagnostics
-Thge **Health Diagnostics** page allows you to visualize the Health Model of a VM, listing all the components of the VM, associated health criteria, state changes, and other significant issues identified by monitored components related to the VM.
+The **Health Diagnostics** page allows you to visualize the Health Model of a VM, listing all the components of the VM, associated health criteria, state changes, and other significant issues identified by monitored components related to the VM.

 ![Example of Health Diagnostics page for a VM](./media/vminsights-health/health-diagnostics-page-01.png)